PORTRAIT PHOTOGRAPHY COURSE

 WHO'S THIS COURSE FOR ?

 The course is suited to those with an interest in developing their knowledge and skills beyond a basic level.
 A basic knowledge of camera operations is a prerequisite.
 This course is not suitable for total beginners.
-You need to have your own film camera (35mm or medium format).

 This course is for anyone who is looking for new directions for their photography, would like to enhance their technical and creative skills, or maybe thinking of purchasing own studio lights and would like to have an introduction to studio flash and flash metering..